catalogfi/garden.js/docs/docs/developers/sdk/guides/creating-wallets.md

 # Creating Wallets

-To be able to swap from BTC to WBTC or vice versa, you need a wallet to send and receive assets.
-The `@catalogfi/wallets` package provides different types of wallets for Bitcoin and EVM.
+To swap from BTC to WBTC or vice versa, you need a wallet to send and receive assets.
+The @catalogfi/wallets package provides different types of wallets for Bitcoin and EVM.
 With a Bitcoin wallet and an EVM wallet, you can easily make swaps between the two cross-chain assets.

 ## Installation